There you are, a shiny new coach full of optimism and sparkle.

 - Are you expecting too much from your marketing channels?

-Are you super clear on your ideal clients, or are you trying to be everything to everyone?
+Are you super clear on your ideal clients, or are you trying to be a life coach to everyone who breathes?

 If you are trying to serve everyone, then you are ultimately serving no one.